-This blog describes my experiences with the 74-343 examination.
-During the summer of 2015 I was setting up a university course to deliver MS Project 2013 training, and wanted the students to study to a recognised syllabus.
+This blog describes my experiences with MS Project 74-343 Certification.
+During the summer of 2015 I was setting up a university course to deliver MS Project 2013 training.
+I wanted the students to study to a recognised syllabus.

 My Experiences with MS Project

 I personally started with MS Project in the 1990’s, and by 2000 was delivering 1 day training courses at beginner, intermediate, and advanced levels.
 I mainly used version 98, 2000, and 2002, becoming familiar with versions 2007 2010, 2013, and 2016 in later years.

 I delivered the beginner MS Project course 70 times over 3 years, and noted that I learnt something new about the software on every course.
 If I was going to teach to the certification, I felt that I owed it to my students to hold the certification myself.

 It is important to hold recognised certifications as it can help with employment prospects, and ensures that your skills are both broad and deep enough for any particular subject.
 With a complex software tool like MS Project, it is easy to be comfortable with a few commands, and certification shows that you are aware of the full features of the software.

 During the summer of 2015 I spent 4 weeks (full-time!) creating 51 training worksheets for the MS Project course based on the 74-343 syllabus as a method of preparing myself for the examination.

 During the delivery of the material I often recorded screen captures of my teaching, and loaded them to YouTube.